peterhinch/micropython-micropower/HARDWARE.md

 # Minimising Pyboard system power consumption

-Some ideas for building ultra low power systems based on the Pyboard.
 This document is based on Pyboard hardware V1.0 or V1.1.
 Users of V1.0 Pyboards should note that the standby current of this version is approximately 30uA as against 6uA for the later version.

+See also [upower](./UPOWER.md) for a Python module providing access to SOC resources of use in low power systems.

 All code is issued under the [MIT license](./LICENSE)